 Please note that during Covid-19 restrictions, our services may vary to what is laid out below.

 To find out about the times of our services and other events click here: https://www.achurchnearyou.com/church/2190/page/41895/view/

 Holy Eucharist (Holy Communion, Mass)

 The Holy Eucharist is the most important service of the Church.
 It is rich in symbolism and prayerfulness.
-Children are most welcome at any of our services.
-Every week the Holy Eucharist is celebrated at least once, but often there are two to choose from.
+Children are most welcome.
+Every Sunday the Holy Eucharist is celebrated at least once in the Benefice, but often there are two to choose from.
 On normal months the cycle of Holy Eucharists looks like this:

 On the Second Sunday of the month, the Holy Eucharist is offered at 9.30am (Groton) and 11am (Boxford).

 On the Third Sunday of the month the Holy Eucharist is offered at 9.30am (Edwardstone) and 11am (Boxford).

 On the Fourth Sunday of the month a Family Eucharist is celebrated at Boxford at 9.30am and the Holy Eucharist is also celebrated at 11am at Newton.